Learning Abroad Center

 About Chinese Flagship

 The Chinese Flagship Capstone Year is a closed application program and only open to Chinese Flagship students.
 Consult the University of Minnesota's Chinese Flagship program website for more details on eligibility.
-The University of Minnesota's Chinese Flagship office works directly with advising students about the application process for this program.
-Contact our campus Chinese Flagship Adviser Claudia Hasegawa or Chinese Flagship Associate Director Yao Tu for more details about the program, the application process, and how it can fulfill the Chinese Flagship Capstone Requirement.
+The University of Minnesota's Chinese Flagship office works directly with advising you about the application process for this study abroad program.
+Contact our campus Chinese Flagship Adviser Claudia Hasegawa at [email protected], or the Chinese Flagship Associate Director Yao Tu at [email protected] for more details about the program, the application process, and how it can fulfill the Chinese Flagship Capstone Requirement.

 Chinese Flagship Capstone Year is an affiliated program.
 You receive resident credit for the courses you take.
 Your grades factor into your University of Minnesota GPA and each course appears on your transcript with an A/F grade.
 Consult the Learning Abroad Center's Academic Policies page for more information.